-A @StaticallyExecutable method must be @Pure (side-effect-free and deterministic, see Section 24.4.5).
+A @StaticallyExecutable method must be @Pure (side-effect-free and deterministic).
 Additionally, a @StaticallyExecutable method and any method it calls must be on the classpath for the compiler, because they are reflectively called at compile-time to perform the constant value analysis.
 Any standard library methods (such as those annotated as @StaticallyExecutable in file statically-executable.astub) will already be on the classpath.